-SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits
+SiIvaGunner is a youtube channel that uploads "high quality video game rips", which is to say, edits of video game music.
+They

-of video game music.
-They operate under a bait and switch effect, so you'll click on what looks like
+operate under a bait and switch effect, so you'll click on what looks like a song from

-a song from Undertale only to discover the
+Undertale only to discover the melody has

 been swapped out for a Queen song.
 Stuff like that.
-It's a funny prank on the surface, but once
+It's a funny prank on the

-Snow Halation going through their uploads, on top of like a bajillion other songs.
-And like, some of
+of Meet the Flintstones or Snow Halation going through their uploads, on top of like a bajillion other songs.
+And like, some of these get

-these get layered.
+layered.
 It gets.
 Really stupid.

 SiIvaGunner for the most part is real memey, but don't let that fool you.
 They're skilled at the craft, and just as capable of putting out genuinely emotional music as well.
 Like, it's seriously impressive just how much range this channel has.

-In case the music on it's own isn't enough to keep you coming back, SiIvaGunner is constantly running channel
+In case the music on it's own isn't enough to keep you coming back, SiIvaGunner is constantly running channel events and the like

-events and the like where for a while the uploads will be themed.
-For example, there's
+where for a while the uploads will be themed.
+For example, there'sBootleg Day

-where all the rips were related to bootleg games, the Spore 16th
+all the rips were related to bootleg games, the Spore 16th Anniversary event where they

-Anniversary event where they uploaded rips of the Spore franchise, or the
+uploaded rips of the Spore franchise, or the Harlem Shakeover, where Ajit Pai took over

-Harlem Shakeover, where Ajit Pai took over the channel and posted nothing but Harlem Shake mashups for an entire
+the channel and posted nothing but Harlem Shake mashups for an entire week and a half.

 For that last one Ajit also took over their twitter and was made a bunch of

-in-character tweets, which is the kind of thing SiIva
+in-character tweets, which is the kind of thing SiIva loves to

 SiIvaGunner is really cool.
 I think they're cool.